Creating a personal spirituality...

-- Whether you’re a regular practicing Catholic or one who can’t go there anymore, this series is about personal spirituality, living today.
+- Whether you’re a regular practicing Catholic or one who can’t go there anymore, this course is about personal spirituality, living today.

-- All of this is my work; I’m not representing anyone else.
+- All of this is my work; I’m not representing any institutions.
 (I share lots of favorite resources, though, and credit sources.)

 Thank you for diving in (divine … dive in) to this soul sistering, spirit-dancing playground.

 I met Anne at a time in my life when I was experiencing what I've learned to call a 'spiritual awakening.'
 This may sound like a whole lot of fun, but to me, it was downright scary!

 Anne was able to continually calm my fears, and guide me on my personal journey in a personalized, loving dedicated way that I would not have thought possible.
 She didn't guide me based upon some regurgitated spiritual coaching process or workbook.
 She guided me through true Spirit with incredible compassion, intuition, and a pure and gentle knowing that to this day makes me feel safe and protected enough to continue my spiritual exploration and expansion.
 To me, Anne is simply -- "The Wondra."— Heather Blessington, Anne Wondra Feminine Spiritual Coaching Student 2016